OussamaHaff/oussamahaff_dev/content/posts/05_ai_tooling_for_software_engineering.md

 engineer were swinging constantly for the past year, which is the case of many of my friends and colleagues.

-In many cases, the fear of something new is fueled or augmented by ignorance, so I decided mid-year 2024 to step out of my comfort zone (being a Staff Engineering in a platform team focusing on Android - [avoid the frontend bias](https://leaddev.com/technical-direction/uncover-the-invisible-ceiling)) to invest in learning the new ecosystem of GenAI, benefiting from my academic background in CS (Using both [Discriminative and Generative AI approaches](https://www.datacamp.com/blog/generative-vs-discriminative-models) in computer vision) to build a hackathon project for a code review assistant using LLMs, GraphRAG and LangChain,
+In many cases, the fear of something new is fueled or augmented by ignorance, so I decided mid-year 2024 to step out of my comfort zone being a Staff Engineering in a platform team focusing on Android -_[Avoid the frontend bias](https://leaddev.com/technical-direction/uncover-the-invisible-ceiling)_- to invest in learning the new ecosystem of GenAI, benefiting from my academic background in CS (Using both [Discriminative and Generative AI approaches](https://www.datacamp.com/blog/generative-vs-discriminative-models) in computer vision) to build a hackathon project for a code review assistant using LLMs, GraphRAG and LangChain,